-Welcome at my website and thank you for your visit.
+Welcome at my website and thanks for your visit.
 I hope you will enjoy all images in my nature galleries.

 Check out my NEWS section on this website if you don't want to miss any of my news updates.
-You can also like my facebook page (see bottom of this page).
+You may also want to like my Facebook page (see link at bottom of this page).

 Thanks for browsing to this "About" section and giving me the opportunity to introduce myself to you.
 Although you probably know by now that my name is Gerard Leeuw and that I am a Dutch nature photographer....